Selections from this new CD are being streamed on the following platforms:

 11: I Hate Corporate Country (Traditional Country) Objecting to "corporate types" diluting real country music.
 Revenue replaced raw talent as the main criteria in the country music industry, in what Johnny has coined as the Pre-Internet Society.

-12: Like My Dad (Traditional Country) True life song about my Dad
+12: Like My Dad (Traditional Country) True life song about Johnny's Dad

 13: A Portrait of My Mom (Traditional Country) True life song about my Mom